 - Turn under the seam allowances at the 2" opening and join edges with a hand or machine stitch.

-It's easy to warm the pillow in a microwave for a few seconds or place it between layers of a heating pad for awhile before use.
+It's easy to warm the pillow in a microwave for a few seconds or place it between layers of a heating pad for a while before use.

-If you are making the pillow for yourself, add a tiny bit of essential oil to the ingredients and mix well before inserting into the pillow.
+If you are making the pillow for yourself, add a tiny bit of essential oil to the ingredients and mix well before inserting it into the pillow.
 If the pillow will be a gift, it's probably best to eliminate herbs and oils unless you are sure the recipient is not sensitive to those items.